joelle-maetri/maetri/README.md

 1. Run `npm run build-prod` to generate production CSS
 2. Upload all files to your web server
 3. Ensure `index.html` is in the root directory

+### Troubleshooting Deployment

+If CSS styles don't appear on the deployed site:
+- Ensure `src/input.css` contains all custom styles
+- Verify the build process completes without errors
+- Check that `dist/output.css` includes all necessary styles
+- The deploy script uses `npx tailwindcss` with the `@tailwindcss/cli` package

 ## 🧪 Testing Checklist